 Studio photographers will appreciate that the Canon 7D (unlike the T6) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the 7D and the T6 have been discontinued, but can regularly be found used on eBay.
+Both the 7D and the T6 have been discontinued, but can regularly be found used on ebay.
 The 7D was replaced by the Canon 7D Mark II, while the T6 was followed by the Canon T7.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Canon 7D Manual (free pdf) or the online Canon T6 Manual.
+Further information on the features and operation of the 7D and T6 can be found, respectively, in the Canon 7D Manual (free pdf) or the online Canon T6 Manual.

 So what conclusions can be drawn?
 Which of the two cameras – the Canon 7D or the Canon T6 – has the upper hand?
 Is one clearly better than the other?
 Below is a summary of the relative strengths of each of the two contestants.

 Arguments in favor of the Canon EOS 7D: